 and hem the bottom of the fabric.

 Add straps or cute flutter sleeves and there you have it – a cute, easy, inexpensive top!

-Making smocked fabric is so cheap and easy!
+Making smocked fabric is so cheap and easy, and using elastic thread in a sewing machine is very simple!
 Have any questions on how to use elastic thread to make smocked fabric?
 Let me know by leaving a comment below!